 Re-Keying an SSL Certificate

-Re-keying is the process of generating a new private key for your existing SSL.
-You cannot change the identifying information, such as organization or domain name, in the certificate details.
+Re-keying is the process of generating a new private key for your existing SSL certificate.
+Your Web server uses the private key to decrypt secure information.

 NOTE: We automatically deactivate the previous certificate when we issue the new, re-keyed certificate.
-Please do not revoke unless you are certain you want to cancel the existing certificate.
+Do not revoke unless you are certain you want to cancel the existing certificate.
 When you revoke, the SSL credit is canceled and you cannot re-key the certificate.